-Naxos has the cosmopolitan atmosphere of a modern tourist resort, but at the same time has kept its traditional colour and it's local culture.
+Naxos has the cosmopolitan atmosphere of a modern tourist resort, but at the same time has kept its traditional colour and its local culture.
 Hora (the main town) is a harbour and the administrative centre of the island.
 It is a modern town, which offers all kinds of facilities.
-There is a Health Centre, banks, a very good market place and lots of restaurants, bars and cafes.
+There is a Health Centre, banks, very good shopping and lots of restaurants, bars and cafes.
 It has a lively nightlife, not only during the summer months, like most islands, but all the year round.

-It's famous beaches on the south western side of the island, which are made up of kilometers of white golden sand, are being developed rapidly, but at the same time still maintain some of the atmosphere of the seventies when they were discovered by the "flower people".
+Its famous beaches on the south western side of the island, endless stretches of golden sand and sand dunes, are developing rapidly, but at the same time still maintain some of the atmosphere of the seventies when they were discovered by the "flower people".

-However for someone to really get to know Naxos, he must visit the inland areas, the mountain villages, to walk the paths which crisscross the island, to listen to the violin and the lute at one of the local festivals and to get drunk on the island's energy.
+However to really get to know Naxos, you must visit the inland areas and the mountain villages, walk the paths which crisscross the island, listen to the violin and the lute at one of the local festivals and get drunk on the island's energy.

 Getting here by Sea

 With many direct international flights to Mykonos and Santorini, these are ideal islands to begin your Naxos visit.
 Daily ferries and catamarans link these islands with Naxos and schedules can be found online at www.openseas.gr